 6. Female Warriors

 Conservatives may get up in arms about the inclusion of women in a war movie set in ancient China, but the female warriors in The Great Wall are actually a nod to the real-life warring women from China's past.
-China's history contains many accomplished female warriors, the most recognizable being Hua Mulan— yes, the same Mulan the Disney film is based on.
+China's history contains many accomplished female warriors in both history and legend, the most recognizable being Hua Mulan— yes, the same Mulan the Disney film is based on.